Dog tied to fire hydrant with note, backpack in Wisconsin - NewsBreak

 GREEN BAY, Wis. ( WFRV ) – The Wisconsin Humane Society is reminding residents that it will never turn away an animal in need after a dog was found tied to a fire hydrant in Green Bay.

-A local resident said that the dog had a note with her explaining that the owners could not take care of her anymore.Hoffman Estates woman sentenced to 3 years for starving her dogs to death
+A local resident said that the dog had a note with her explaining that the owners could not take care of her anymore.Local mother and son charged with storming Capitol on Jan.
+6

 The note also mentioned that the dog’s name was “Baby Girl.”
 In addition to the note, a backpack containing food, treats and toys was left with the dog.